sskyy/zero/docs/en/how-to-use-zero-to-develop-a-blog.md

 ### 4 Declare models

-The model module use [waterline](https://github.com/balderdashy/waterline)(a nodejs ORM) to build collections(or create tables) in your database automatically, the only thing you need to do is just write declaration like:
+The model module use [waterline](https://github.com/balderdashy/waterline)(a nodejs ORM) to build collections(or tables) in your database automatically, the only thing you need to do is adding the declaration like:

 ```
 /* file: index.js*/